hollie/tailscale-caddy-proxy/README.md

 Say you have an example service called 'whoami' that is a simple webserver listening on port 80 and you want to expose it via Tailscale.

 We want to keep the network traffic between this container and the Tailscale proxy separated from the default docker network, so declare a network.
-Attach the whoami container Declare a container of the `hollie/tailscale-caddy-proxy` image next to it and enter the right environmental parameters.
+Attach the whoami container to that network.
+Declare a container of the `hollie/tailscale-caddy-proxy` image next to it, attach it also to the same network and enter the right environmental parameters for the Tailscale and Caddy configuration.

-Example code:
+The resulting docker compose file looks like:

 ```docker
 version: '3'